masalinas/simple-node-typescript/README.md

 npm init
 ```

-we could remove main attribute in your package.json
+We could remove main attribute in your package.json

 **step 03**: install dependencies
 ```